 “Inviting all to Jesus…Following Him together.”

 Traditionally, the “inviting” has been referred to as evangelism or sharing the “gospel”, which means good news.
 However, prior to speaking the good news verbally, we believe we must pray for and serve those people that God has strategically placed in our lives.
 This is about 8-15 people for most of us.
+We use the Greek word “OIKOS” as a one word description of those persons in our circle of 8-15.
 Inviting also means asking those you already know to attend a church event with you.
 Inviting can include being a welcoming and non-judgmental person.

 The “following” is usually referred to as discipleship, literally being a student of Jesus.
 We need to belong to a community of faith where we encourage and help one another live the life Jesus demonstrated.
 This is a life long pursuit.

 The Christian faith is (shockingly) all about Jesus Christ!
-In fact, it is usually when Christians forget this that they start getting into trouble!
-So we encourage all to consider the call to follow Jesus (on his terms), and to faithfully follow Him every day and in every way.
-Without getting into some heavy duty theology, we believe that an active faith in Jesus is the key to recovering our “image of God” (Genesis 1:27) and living earthly lives under the reign and rule of God.
+We encourage all to consider the call to follow Jesus (on his terms), and to faithfully follow Him every day and in every way.
+We believe that an active faith in Jesus is the key to recovering our “image of God” (Genesis 1:27) and living earthly lives under the reign and rule of God.
 (Matthew 6:10)

 Finally, we know that we are not alone in this pursuit (“following Him together”).
-Not only do we as a church family strive to help one another out with life (Lord knows we don’t need any more enemies), we seek to link arms with all those who profess Jesus as Lord and Savior and believe in His great Co-Mission of making more and better disciples.
-See John 17:21-23 In particular, we are associated with the Growing Healthy Churches Network (GHC) – a region of the American Baptist Churches USA (GHC was formally known as American Baptist Churches of the West).
+Not only do we as a church family strive to help one another out with life.
+We link arms with all those who profess Jesus as Lord and Savior and believe in His great Co-Mission of making more and better disciples.
+See John 17:21-23.
+In particular, we are associated with the Growing Healthy Churches Network (GHC) – a region of the American Baptist Churches USA (GHC was formally known as American Baptist Churches of the West).
 Make sure you check out theTeammates page under “Ministries” for links to the websites of GHC and some of the other Christian churches or ministries we actively partner with.)

 Statement of Beliefs